rpm-software-management/dnf/doc/command_ref.rst

 Description
 ===========

-`DNF`_ is an experimental replacement for `Yum`_, a package manager for RPM Linux distributions.
-It aims to maintain CLI compatibility with Yum while improving on speed and defining strict API and plugin interface.
+`DNF`_ is the next upcoming major version of `Yum`_, a package manager for RPM-based Linux distributions.
+It roughly maintains CLI compatibility with Yum and defines strict API and plugin interface.

 Available commands are: